are a business owner and you know your bookkeeping basics key financial

 Businesses are moving, holistic entities.
 In other words, what occurs in one part of a business affects other parts of the business.
 As the owner, you must be able to see not only the specifics of your financial statements and reports, but to see the bigger picture of the inter-relatedness of activities.

-fact, the owner of a small business and the CEO of a multinational corporation
+fact, the owner of a small business and the Chief Financial Officer of a multinational corporation

 have one thing in common: while the people reporting to them can take a narrow,